dresdner353/mpd2chromecast/README.md

 ## mpd2chromecast

-This is a python script and related shell wrapper that you can deploy on a Volumio or moOde installation and use it to integrate single and multi-room playback with Google Chromecast devices and all variants such as Google/Nest Home speakers.
+This is a python script and related systemd service that you can deploy on a Volumio or moOde installation and use it to integrate single and multi-room playback with Google Chromecast devices and all variants such as Google/Nest Home speakers.

 The script uses an MPD client to monitor playback state of MPD, the underlying media player layer used by both Volumio and moOde.
 It then generates and sends a URL for the playing file to the target chromecast device or group.
 The chromecast then streams the file contents and plays the file.